 The key to expertly styling food is in the details.
 Learning what else you need beside the food is key to success.
 Food is a sensuous product and needs to appeal to all five of the senses in order to make it extra desirable.

 I will also use the Live View feature of my camera.
 It helps me to see how the camera sees the setup.
 This is also helpful to quickly edit what is in the scene.
 Are all the garnishes showing up how I wanted them?
 Is the fork in the right spot…etc… This is just a quick way to frame the image.
 I like to think of it as my “on the go” composition step.
 Once I’m good with the composition, I then turn off the Live View feature and continue with the job.

 Also when photographing food, it is important to showcase what is being sold.
-We recently photographed chicken salad for a local deli.
-For this project the chicken salad was the most important piece.
-They could buy it by the pound or have it prepared in a sandwich.
+We recently photographed sandwiches for a local deli.
+For this project the sandwiches were the most important piece.
 So for all the images, the food styling request was that the sandwich needed to be the most abundant food in the image.
 The goal was to keep it simple and show off the sandwich.

-Once we finished the job for the client, we then went to play with other compositions for the chicken salad.
+Once we finished the job for the client, we then went to play with other compositions for the sandwiches.
 This is where the creativity really comes into play.
-It’s amazing how many different ways you could showcase chicken salad.
+It’s amazing how many different ways you could showcase a sandwich.
 The choices were unlimited: